- Professor Nicola McEwen

 - BA (Hons) Politics and Philosophy (Strathclyde)

-Nicola supervises a wide range of Research Masters and PhD students exploring nationalism, devolution, multi-level government and policy, electoral politics and party politics.
+Nicola supervises a wide range of Research Masters and PhD students exploring nationalism, devolution, constitutional change, multi-level government and policy, electoral politics and party politics.

 Recent Journal Articles & Book Chapters